vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Handiqui, Krishna Kanta

-1965 Nais.adhacarita of Srīhars ´ .a.
+1965 Naiṣadhacarita of Srīhars ´ .a.
 For the first time translated into English with critical Notes and Extracts from unpublished Commentaries, Appendices and

 a Vocabulary.
 Poona.

 Hara, Minoru

-1958 Nakulīśa-Pāśupata-Darśanam. in: IIJ II (1958), 8–32.
+1958 Nakulīśa-Pāśupata-Darśanaṁin: IIJ II (1958), 8–32.

 1967 Materials for the study of Pāśupata Saivism.
 PhD Thesis, Harvard University ´ 1967.

 1999 Pāśupata and Yoga.
 Pāśupata-sūtra 2.12 and Yoga-sūtra 3.37. in: Asiatische Studien/Etudes Asiatiques LIII.3 (1999), 593–608. ´

 2002 Pāśupata Studies.
-Edit. by Jun Takashima.
+Ediṭby Jun Takashima.
 Vienna.
 Publications of the De Nobili Research Library XXX.

 Hardy, Friedhelm.

-1974 Mādhavˆendra Purī: a link between Bengal Vais.ṇavism and South Indian
+1974 Mādhavˆendra Purī: a link between Bengal Vaiṣṇavism and South Indian

 bhakti. in: JRAS (1974), 23–41.

 1983a Viraha-Bhakti.
-The early history of Kr.s.ṇa devotion in South India.
+The early history of Kr̥ṣṇa devotion in South India.
 Delhi etc. 1983b Viraha in relation to concrete space and time. in: Thiel-Horstmann, Monika (ed.), Bhakti in Current Research, 1979–1982.
 Berliṇpp.
 143–55.